fajrsaleh1/Project-1/README.md

     1- Play with your friend ;)

 # **Unsolved problems**
-When I opend the website in Safari browser the layout changed and it's only work in Google Chrome browser.
+When I opened the website in Safari browser the layout changed and it's only work in Google Chrome browser.
 MAKE THE WEBSITE RESPONSIVE